jacebenson/cedar/docs/docs/tutorial/chapter7/api-side-currentuser.md

 :::info

-If you didn't start your codebase from the [Redwood Tutorial repo](https://github.com/redwoodjs/redwood-tutorial) then you'll now have no users or posts in the database.
+If you didn't start your codebase from the [Cedar Tutorial repo](https://github.com/cedarjs/cedar-tutorial) then you'll now have no users or posts in the database.
 Go ahead and create a user by going to [http://localhost:8910/signup](http://localhost:8910/signup) but don't create any posts yet!
 Change the user's role to be "admin", either by using the console introduced in the [previous page](/docs/canary/tutorial/chapter7/rbac#changing-roles-on-a-user) or by [opening Prisma Studio](/docs/canary/tutorial/chapter2/getting-dynamic#prisma-studio) and changing it directly in the database.

 :::